 As you already probably know, Android is a mobile operating system (later on OS).
 Initially started by Android, Inc., was later bought by, you guessed it, Google back in 2005.
 It was a platform build from the ground up by a team of developers that wanted to bring us an open mobile platform where developers could easily develop applications that have access to the core of OS itself and thus make it very customizable.
-There wouldn’t be difference between stock-original and third party applications.
+There wouldn’t be difference between stock-original and third-party applications.
 They’d all have the same level of integrity with the OS.
 And that was something new!
 Google saw an opportunity where no one else did and there you have it, the real birth of Android!

 Nothing major happened before November 2007 before Google decided to get help from others and formed an Open Handset Alliance (OHA).
 It included hardware manufacturers (mobile makers, chip makers and other hardware developing firms), software manufacturers (software firms and developers) and some carriers.
-Initially it consisted 47 members like Samsung Electronics, LG Electronics, HTC, Motorola, Dell, Texas Instruments, Qualcomm, T-Mobile, Sprint, Nvidia etc., but today it’s constituted of 84 members.
+Initially, it consisted 47 members like Samsung Electronics, LG Electronics, HTC, Motorola, Dell, Texas Instruments, Qualcomm, T-Mobile, Sprint, Nvidia etc., but today it’s constituted of 84 members.
 With help, Android started to grow.
 Google alone probably would have never achieved something like this.
 That is why OHA was/is so important.

 AOSP – Android Open Source Project is driven by Google, but not all AOSP devices include GMS (Google Mobile Services).

 Google is the one developing AOSP code, the code of raw Android operating system.
 And it is there for everyone to use.
 This is the open part of the deal!
 Firms can edit that part of the code as they please.
 What that code is missing is GMS – Google Mobile Services or simply Google Services.
 That part is Google’s proprietary software (“Proprietary software or closed source software is computer software licensed under exclusive legal right of the copyright holder with the intent that the licensee is given the right to use the software only under certain conditions, and restricted from other uses, such as modification, sharing, studying, redistribution, or reverse engineering.
-Usually the source code of proprietary software is not made available.” by WikiPedia).
+Usually, the source code of proprietary software is not made available.” by Wikipedia).

-So, we have Google-made stock Android and on the other hand there are modified versions of it, made by other firms like Amazon, Samsung, HTC, LG, Sony, Huawei, Xiaomi, Amazon etc.
+So, we have Google-made stock Android and on the other hand, there are modified versions of it, made by other firms like Amazon, Samsung, HTC, LG, Sony, Huawei, Xiaomi, Amazon etc.

 While Android is free and open source it doesn’t mean there are no rules!

 Since it is free, there must be a way Google earns money from it.
 And there is… Android is a huge milk (cash) cow.
 The main source of income comes in form of advertisements.
 All those little ads within applications and emails are money into Google’s pocket.
 Then, there is a certain percentage of money from paid applications from Google Play, that goes to the firm’s bank account.
-A certain percentage and a “little change” from commercials doesn’t seem like a lot for a firm so huge, but if you take into consideration that there are billions of Android devices out there, the sum adds up quickly.
-That kinda explains how Google earns from it, now lets take a look into open source part of the deal.
+A certain percentage and a “little change” from commercials don’t seem like a lot for a firm so huge, but if you take into consideration that there are billions of Android devices out there, the sum adds up quickly.
+That kinda explains how Google earns from it, now let’s take a look at open source part of the deal.

 This one gets a little trickier and technical… While you as a developer or user can do pretty much anything to Android, the same doesn’t apply to firms.
 Manufacturers can edit the source (the AOSP part of the code), but if they want to use Android with it’s Google Services (Google Play, Google Search, Google Play Services, Play Music, Google Books, Gmail, etc) they are required to meet certain guidelines provided by Google.
 They must be integrated in the second layer at most, no further.